jenna-jordan/jenna-jordan.github.io.archived/_posts/2018-09-07-more-about-me.md

 If you are interested in reading my undergraduate honors thesis, you can find it [here](https://drive.google.com/open?id=1q0JuiWXrgYbjpEA4MXtEuWgEIEuVqdC-).
 {: .notice--info}

 Actually, my experience working on my thesis is a big part of why I decided to go into LIS.
-I really liked working with the international political data, and I wanted to be able to help other people who may be struggling through the process of trying to conduct research on a topic with vast amounts of data available... but scattered throughout the interwebs.
+I really liked working with the international political data, and I wanted to be able to help other people who may be struggling through the process of trying to conduct research on a topic with vast amounts of data available... but scattered throughout the interwebs and not in the format needed for their analysis.

 ### What have I been doing since graduation?

 When I graduated, I wasn't really sure what I wanted to do.
 I had conveniently decided after graduating with a degree in Journalism that I did not want to be a journalist (for various reasons, including my fear of confrontational interactions with strangers).
-I also wasn't really interested in the types of jobs that poli sci undergrads tend to get straight out of college - I knew that to get a good job I would need a Master's.
+I also wasn't really interested in the types of jobs that poli sci undergrads tend to get straight out of college - I knew that to get a good job I would need a Master's degree.
 But what would I get my Master's in?
 I wasn't sure, and that was a decision that I needed to be sure about.
 So I did the very typical thing that many 20-somethings do when they don't know what to do with their lives... travel!
 And what's the best way to travel without going broke?
 Teach English!

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/korea_kindies.jpg" alt="My favorite kindergarten class in Korea">